ahammond/saltstack-syncthing/README.md

 * No API password support , see issue #1
 * SLS does not automatically download latest syncthing version, see issue #2
+* No various architecture support, see issue #3